-Benefit Description You pay After the calendar year deductible Medical emergency Plan benefits are paid for care you receive because of a medical emergency (non-accident) like a heart attack or stroke, including anesthesia.
-In-network: Services in a physician's office\$20 copayment (No deductible) Services outside the physician's office-15% of the Plan allowance (No deductible) Out-of-network: 15% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Services you receive for your medical emergency in an urgent care center.
+Benefit Description You pay After the calendar year deductible Accidental injury (cont.)
+Note: We pay Hospital benefits if you are admitted.
+In-network: Nothing (No deductible) Out-of-network: The difference between the Plan allowance and the billed amount (No deductible) Medical emergency Plan benefits are paid for care you receive because of a medical emergency (non-accident) like a heart attack or stroke, including anesthesia.
+In-network: Services in a physician's office \$20 copayment (No deductible) Services outside the physician's office-15% of the Plan allowance (No deductible) Out-of-network: 15% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Services you receive for your medical emergency in In-network: \$35 copayment per occurrence (No deductible) an urgent care center.
 Note: We pay medical supplies, medical equipment, prosthetic and orthopedic devices for use at home under Section 5(a), Medical services and supplies.
-In-network: \$35 copayment per occurrence (No deductible) Out-of-network: 15% of the Plan allowance and any difference between our allowance and the billed amount Ambulance • Professional ambulance service to the nearest facility equipped to handle the patient's condition, including air ambulance when medically necessary.
+Out-of-network: 15% of the Plan allowance and any difference between our allowance and the billed amount Ambulance Professional ambulance service to the nearest facility equipped to handle the patient's condition, including air ambulance when medically necessary.
 In-network: 15% of the Plan allowance (No deductible) Out-of-network: 15% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: We also cover medically necessary emergency care provided at the scene when transport services are not required.
 Note: See 5(c) for non-emergency service.
-Not covered: Ambulance transport for your own or your family's convenience Transportation to other than a hospital, skilled nursing facility, hospice or urgent care medical facility All charges
+Not covered: All charges Ambulance transport for your own or your family's convenience Transportation to other than a hospital, skilled nursing facility, dialysis, hospice or urgent care medical facility

 Section 5(e).
-Mental health and substance abuse benefits
+Mental health and substance misuse disorder benefits